Arman170616/Capstone-Project-An-End-to-End-ITS-Application/README.md

-#!/bin/bash

-# Create README.md file with the specified content

-echo "# Traffic Congestion Prediction API
+# Traffic Congestion Prediction API

 This project is an end-to-end Intelligent Transportation System (ITS) application that predicts traffic congestion levels based on vehicle count, weather, and road conditions.
 The API is built with Flask, and the model uses scikit-learn's Random Forest Classifier for predictions.